Florida Theft Convictions have Serious Consequences: Fort Lauderdale Criminal Defense Attorneys Explain

 There are both informal and formal theft diversion programs in Florida.

 With an Informal Diversion Program, you’re not actually monitored by anyone.
-That means you just complete the community service, Anti-Shoplifting class, and anything else that is recommend and the case will be dismissed when we go back to court.
+That means you just complete the community service, Anti-Shoplifting class, and anything else that is recommended and the case will be dismissed when we go back to court.

 With a Formal Diversion Program, you’re actually monitored by a probation officer and have to check in with that officer every month in addition to completing the Anti-Shoplifting Class, community service and other stipulations.

 If you plead guilty to the theft charge, or are convicted at trial, however, you will be unable to expunge your record.
 That means that the theft will remain on your record PERMANENTLY.

 Having a theft charge on your record can result in serious consequences going forward.
 Most employers are going to be very unlikely, and unwilling to hire you because you’ve been convicted or pled guilty to a crime involving deceit and stealing.
 No one wants to employ someone they think is going to steal from them.
 The theft charge could also negatively impact your housing situation and make it difficult for you to sign a lease on a home or apartment.